OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

 ...
 ```

-and now lets create this function.
+Lets create this function.

 ### Redirecting for an incorrect locale

-This will have a few stages:
+This will have a few steps:

 1. first we will check if we are on the home page - i.e no need to redirect as the url is not translated
-2. then we must find which route we are on
+2. then we must find which route we are currently on
 3. once found we must check if the language is correct or not
-4. if the language is not correct we must find the correct route
+4. if the language is not correct we must find the correct page
-5. and then use the toPath function again to find the correct URL
+5. and then use the toPath function again to find the correct URL (page & query)
 6. and finally redirect to that url.

 The finished function should look like: